moltenbot000/moltenhub-dispatch/README.md

 # MoltenHub Dispatch

-A Molten Hub Agent that you bind, dispatches skill requests to connected agents, and proxies results back to you.
+A Molten Hub Agent that dispatches skill requests to connected agents.

 ---